hackclubiter/getting-started-with-arduino/README.md

 ## Prerequisites required:
 1. Laptop with Arduino IDE installed.
-2. 2.
-Basic Knowledge of Arduino and programming.
+2. Basic Knowledge of Arduino and programming.
-3. 3.
-Arduino Uno R3 (if you can buy it before the workshop).
+3. Arduino Uno R3 (if you can buy it before the workshop).
+4. 1K Ohm Resistor
+5. Piezo Speakers
+(All the above mentioned are not mandatory, if you can afford then it'll be better to have hands-on)